 Best Materials For Tent Footprint

-The fabric of your tent footprint can help determine whether it will last a long time.
-Many people are wondering what kind of fabric works best as a tent footprint.
-Here are some of the most popular fabric used by backpackers and campers.
+The fabric of your tent footprint can help determine whether or not it will last a long time.
+These are a few of the most popular fabrics used by backpackers and campers.

 Window wrap is the plastic covering you blow dry on your window for insulation during winter.
 One sheet can last one season depending on how often you use it.
 Popular brands include Duck Brand Window/Door Shrink Film and Frost King Stretch Window Kit.